speecil/BSRenderMod/README.md

 # BSRenderMod

-**BSRenderMod** is a mod for Beat Saber that enables rendering replay gameplay to high-quality `.mp4` video files with full control over output settings.
+**BSRenderMod** is a mod for Beat Saber that enables rendering replay gameplay to high quality `.mp4` video files with full control over output settings.

 ## Features